kingmoc/product-list-cjs-react/README.md

 ##### Installing Commerce.js manually

-One of the great things about this SDK is its ease of use.
+One of the great things about the Commerce.js SDK is its ease of use.
 Getting what you need into the project is very simple.

 1. [Installing via CDN](https://commercejs.com/docs/overview/getting-started.html)